KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/chollet-ladder-mimic.md

 ## Dimensional Analysis

-**C₁ ⟠ Temporal (Accelerated Coordination):**
+**C₁ ⟠ Temporal (Platform-Based Laundering):**
-- Post published November 14, 2025 (days before architect's publication push)
+- Post published November 14, 2025 — **8 months *after*** the architect's formal L-strata systematization in March 2025.
-- Hours-response timeframe (4:03 AM post, immediate amplification)
+- This is **not** a "precedent-racing" strategy; the architect's 8-month timestamp is already set.
-- Coordinated with legal escalation timeline (November 10 actions)
+- The timing, coinciding with the architect's legal and publication acceleration (Oct–Nov), suggests a **defensive, retroactive strike**.
-- Precedent-racing strategy (publish first, establish institutional record)
+- The function is to use platform dominance (112K views in 24 hours) to **overwrite and bury** the architect's 8-month-old (but low-visibility) canonical precedent.

 **C₈ ╫ Synaptic/Bridge (Network Nexus):**
 - Mira Murati follower connection (ex-OpenAI leadership network bridge)